Efficient Approximation of Quantum Channel Fidelity Exploiting Symmetry: Introduction

+Algorithmic aspects of optimal channel coding have been extensively studied in various settings.
+In classical channels, the problem was explored in~\cite{barman2017algorithmic} for point-to-point channels, and a generalization was investigated in~\cite{barman2020tight}.
+For entanglement-assisted classical channels, the research can be found in~\cite{berta2016quantum}, and for the multiple-access channel, the study is investigated in~\cite{fawzi2023multiple}, and for broadcast channels, it is discussed in~\cite{fawzi2023broadcast}.
+In terms of quantum channels, the problem has been examined in~\cite{leung2015power, berta2021semidefinite,kaur2021resource,Holdsworth_23} for general quantum channels and in~\cite{fawzi2019approximation} for classical-quantum channels.
+In addition, in recent work~\cite{Holdsworth_23}, authors exploited the unitary covariance symmetry of the identity channel to reduce the complexity of the $\SDP_n(\cN,M)$ when $n=2$ compared with the original form in~\cite{berta2021semidefinite}.

-\paragraph*{Symmetry reduction method }Exploiting symmetries to simplify convex programs, especially semidefinite programs, has been done for a variety of problems and applications~\cite[Chapter 9]{Bachoc2012}.
+Exploiting symmetries to simplify convex programs, especially semidefinite programs, has been done for various problems and applications~\cite[Chapter 9]{Bachoc2012}.
 This approach has been seen in other surveys as well~\cite{vallentin2009symmetry,de2010exploiting}.
-Specifically, it has been applied to the mutually unbiased bases problem~\cite{gribling2021mutually} and the classical (quantum) capacity of quantum channels in quantum information theory~\cite{fawzi2022hierarchy}.
-In coding theory, this method has been used to provide upper bounds for nonbinary codes~\cite{schrijver2005new,gijswijt2006new,laurent2007strengthened,litjens2017semidefinite}, Lee codes~\cite{polak2019semidefinite}, mixed binary/ternary codes~\cite{litjens2018semidefinite}, and constant weight codes~\cite{polak2018semidefinite}.
-Furthermore, this approach also has proven beneficial in various other fields and problems, such as queueing theory~\cite{brosch2021optimizing,polak2022symmetry}, crossing numbers for graphs~\cite{de2007reduction,brosch2022new}, graph coloring~\cite{gvozdenovic2007computing}, truss topology optimization~\cite{bai2009exploiting}, and polynomial optimization~\cite{gatermann2004symmetry,riener2013exploiting}.
-Our approach in this paper is to exploit symmetries under the symmetric group action, inspired by some prior works in~\cite{litjens2017semidefinite, gribling2021mutually, fawzi2022hierarchy}.
+Specifically, it has been applied to the mutually unbiased bases problem~\cite{gribling2021mutually} and the classical (quantum) capacity of quantum channels in quantum information theory~\cite{fawzi2022hierarchy}, quantum separability problem~\cite{doherty2004complete}.
+In coding theory, this method has been used to provide upper bounds for nonbinary codes~\cite{schrijver2005new,gijswijt2006new,laurent2007strengthened,litjens2017semidefinite,polak2019semidefinite}.
+Furthermore, this approach has also proven beneficial in various other fields and problems, such as queueing theory~\cite{brosch2021optimizing,polak2022symmetry}, crossing numbers for graphs~\cite{de2007reduction,brosch2022new}, truss topology optimization~\cite{bai2009exploiting}, polynomial optimization~\cite{gatermann2004symmetry,riener2013exploiting,raymond2018symmetric}, quantum channel discrimination~\cite{bergh2024parallelization}, compatibility of quantum marginals~\cite{huber2022refuting}, and quantum hypothesis testing~\cite{cheng2024sample}.
+Our work builds on the technical framework for exploiting symmetries under the symmetric group action, as developed in~\cite{litjens2017semidefinite,Polak_thesis}.
+This framework has been successfully extended to fundamental problems in quantum information theory~\cite{fawzi2022hierarchy,gribling2021mutually}.
+We further extend these methods to the problem of approximating quantum channel fidelity, yielding an efficient algorithm.